AdfPizarro/menu-manager-code-test-rails/README.md

 However, in this challenging time, we understand that not everyone has the luxury of sitting down to work on a test uninterrupted.
 Therefore if you don't manage to implement all of the rules, please describes how you would achieve them or any improvement you would make in the email.

+## Notes

+Tests were done with rspec you can run it inside the docker container using the follwoing command

+`docker-compose exec web bundle exec rspec --format documentation`

+Capybara tests were skipped i was not able to run it inside dockers in the time frame tried a lot of ways and none of them work

 ## Submission

 Please submit your program as an online repository or downloadable link to your point of contact at OpenTable.